dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

    column by position.
 The table column positions start at zero.
 Therefore the array { 2, 1 } refers to 3rd column, and 2nd column of the table.
 4. The next argument is a boolean value to indicate whether the index is the primary index.
-Note that the first index must be the primary index.
+Note that the first index must always be the primary index.
 5. The next argument is also a boolean value to indicate whether duplicate values are allowed in the index.
 If set, this makes the index unique, which prevents duplicates.
 The primary index must always be unique.